Are you dedicated to growing your practice of playful inquiry?

 Click here to be added to our mailing list.
 We send frequent newsletters with essays, links to relevant articles and other interesting things, and keep you updated on ways to get involved with the Center for Playful Inquiry and its Studio.

-Learn more about them and the Center for Playful Inquiry here.
+Learn more about Susan Harris MacKay, Matt Karlsen, and ways to engage with the Center for Playful Inquiry here.